Meet Our Current Teachers

 Connie Koppe has been finding joy in singing since she was 6.
 She has been teaching actors, singers and CEOs to build and use their voices more effectively for over 30 years.
 She teaches speech at the University of the Arts and private speech and singing lessons from her home in Germantown. www.conniekoppe.com.

-Mickey Leone is the director of Chestnut Hill Music Academy.
+Mickey Leone Offered by the staff of Chestnut Hill Music Academy under director Mickey Leone.
 CHMA is a full service school in Chestnut Hill providing private lessons and training on all instruments and voice to all ages.
 Info at www.chestnuthillmusic.com

 Nathan Alling Long grew up in rural Appalachia, earned an Ma and MFA in literature and creative writing, and now lives in Philadelphia while teaching at Stockton University in NJ.
 Their work appears on NPR, and in over 100 publications, including Best Short Fictions 2023, Best Microfictions 2020, Tin House, Master’s Review, Electric Lit, and Witness.
 The Origin of Doubt, their collection of fifty short fictions, was a 2019 Lambda Award finalist.
 Nathan has been writing and teaching about flash fiction for over 20 years and still loves reading a new flash story.